ThomasWeinert/Carica-XPath-Functions/README.md

 Step 2 is the difference to XSLT 2/3.
 You need to import the module template with the functions you would like to use.

+## Compromises

+Xpath/XSLT 1.0 does not of the extensive type system of their successors.
+So most of the functions return more basic types.
+Arrays and maps are emulated with XDM nodes, sequences as XDM arrays.

 ## Examples

 ### Use String Comparsion